A new literary online magazine for all the people

-In 2004, his career as an editor with two nation-wide distributed magazines, The Globe Trotter and Living 2000 was brought to an abrupt end after being diagnosed with HD Lymphoma.
+In 2004, his career as an editor with two nation-wide distributed magazines, The Globe Trotter and Living 2000 was brought to an abrupt end after he was diagnosed with HD Lymphoma.
 Forced to resign from his editorial positions, he realized that he still had goals he wanted to accomplish even if his future seemed so bleak.
 Instead of wasting his time indulging himself in self-pity, he enrolled for a bachelor’s degree course in creative writing with an online UK based university and later read for his PhD.

-In the author’s own words: After fighting cancer for two years, I doubt the word fear continues to exist in my dictionary.
+In the author’s own words: After fighting cancer for two years, I doubt the word, fear continues to exist in my dictionary.
 There is nothing to fear in this life and no human-made obstacle is really a problem to overcome.
 My whole perspective of life has changed now that I have seen death at close range.
 What is important to understand is that one must not take anything for granted, least of all health – live each day to the full and as if it were your last.
 Determination is the most powerful weapon each human being has at his disposition.
 We are here to fight against all odds and every inch of the way, all the way.
-Hemingway used to go by what he called a double dictum: Men can be defeated but not destroyed – man can be destroyed but not defeated.
+Hemingway used to go by what he called, a double dictum: Men can be defeated but not destroyed – man can be destroyed but not defeated.

 Last year, Holguin University, one of the only two recognized and distinguished universities in Cuba asked the author’s permission to use a selection of his poems to form part of the master’s creative writing programme.
 The study programme is conducted by Associate Professor Miguel Ángel Olive Iglesias M.Sc. at the same university.

-Dr Fenech’s works have been published individually in numerous magazines, newsletters, journals, newspapers and anthologies in England, Ireland, Northern Ireland, Scotland, Malta, Argentina, the USA, India, Australia, Portugal, France, Sicily, Canada and Cuba.
+Fenech Gonzi's works have been published individually in numerous magazines, newsletters, journals, newspapers and anthologies in England, Ireland, Northern Ireland, Scotland, Malta, Argentina, the USA, India, Australia, Portugal, France, Sicily, Canada and Cuba.